Star Fox Adventures: Gameplay

 Fox McCloud in combat with enemies.
 The interface displays the player's health, controls, and timer.

 Star Fox Adventures is played from a third-person perspective with full camera control in most areas and the ability to use a first-person perspective for looking around a location.
 The game supports a widescreen aspect ratio if the console is connected to a compatible television set.
-The game's story focuses on two different styles of gameplay which the player switches between at various points.
+The player switches between two styles of gameplay.

 The first style of gameplay is Adventure Mode, which is the main mode, and operates in a similar manner to that of The Legend of Zelda series, especially Ocarina of Time.
-In this mode, players control the game's protagonist as they explore thirteen different locations on foot, each of which unlocks when the player completes a specific task or acquires a new requisite skill, in order to progress the story.
-Some of the gameplay mechanics are similar in fashion to those in the Zelda games: Adventures has a form of currency called Scarabs, that can be used to purchase healing items, new equipment, and maps of the various locations; the main character's health is divided into hearts consisting of four segments and vaguely resembling fox heads, with the player beginning with three hearts and earning a new one after completing key stages of the story; the character can climb ladders and ledges, swim, and jump between platforms, but cannot freely jump themselves; some areas require the player to solve a puzzle to acquire something or move on; and the game features a day-and-night phase, though this is more gradual than in Zelda games.
+In this mode, players control the protagonist as they explore thirteen locations on foot, each of which unlocks when the player completes a specific task or acquires a new requisite skill, in order to progress the story.
+Some of the gameplay mechanics are similar to those in the Zelda games: Adventures has a form of currency called Scarabs, that can be used to purchase healing items, new equipment, and maps of the various locations; the main character's health is divided into hearts consisting of four segments and vaguely resembling fox heads, with the player beginning with three hearts and earning a new one after completing key stages of the story; the character can climb ladders and ledges, swim, and jump between platforms, but cannot freely jump themselves; some areas require the player to solve a puzzle to acquire something or move on; and the game features a day-and-night phase, though this is more gradual than in Zelda games.